GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The values used for unicast flow control cannot be used to limit the transmission rate of a multicast channel because a single client with a low MAX_STREAM_DATA or MAX_DATA value that did not acknowledge receipt could block many other receivers if the servers had to ensure that channels responded to each client's limits.

-Instead, clients advertise resource limits that the server is responsible for staying within via MC_CLIENT_LIMITS ({{client-limits-frame}}) frames and their initial values from the transport parameter ({{transport-parameter}}).
+Instead, clients advertise resource limits that the server is responsible for staying within via MC_LIMITS ({{client-limits-frame}}) frames and their initial values from the transport parameter ({{transport-parameter}}).
-The server advertises the expected maxima of the values that can contribute toward client resource limits within a channel in an MC_CHANNEL_ANNOUNCE ({{channel-announce-frame}}) frame.
+The server advertises the expected maxima of the values that can contribute toward client resource limits within a channel in an MC_ANNOUNCE ({{channel-announce-frame}}) frame.

-If the server asks the client to join a channel that would exceed the client's limits with an up-to-date Client Limit Sequence Number, the client should send back a MC_CLIENT_CHANNEL_STATE_CHANGE ({{client-channel-state-frame}}) with "Declined Join" and reason "Property Violation".
+If the server asks the client to join a channel that would exceed the client's limits with an up-to-date Client Limit Sequence Number, the client should send back a MC_STATE ({{client-channel-state-frame}}) with "Declined Join" and reason "Property Violation".
 If the server asks the client to join a channel that would exceed the client's limits with an out-of-date Client Limit Sequence Number or a Channel Property Sequence Number that the client has not yet seen, the client should instead send back a "Declined Join" with "Desynchronized Limit Violation".
-If the actual contents sent in the channel exceed the advertised limits from the MC_CHANNEL_PROPERTY, clients SHOULD leave the stream with a PROTOCOL_ERROR/Limit Violated state change.
+If the actual contents sent in the channel exceed the advertised limits from the MC_PROPERTY, clients SHOULD leave the stream with a PROTOCOL_ERROR/Limit Violated state change.

 # Congestion Control

-The server maintains a full view of the traffic received by the client via the ACK frames coupled with the MC_CHANNEL_ACK ({{channel-ack-frame}}) frames.
+The server maintains a full view of the traffic received by the client via the ACK frames coupled with the MC_ACK ({{channel-ack-frame}}) frames.

 Under sustained persistent loss, the server SHOULD instruct the client such that the aggregate rate of joined channels remains under the data rate successfully received by the client in the recent past.